Mike Bradley (Canadian football)

-Mike Bradley (born September 16, 1978 in Haliburton, Ontario) is a former Canadian Football League (CFL) running back for the Edmonton Eskimos.
+Mike Bradley (born September 16, 1978 in Richmond Hill, Ontario) is a former Canadian Football League (CFL) running back for the Edmonton Eskimos.

 He attended Haliburton Highlands Secondary School (HHSS).
 In Bradley's senior year, he ran a 10:84 in the 100m which remains the school's record to this day.

 He is a graduate from the University of Waterloo, where he started in 1997.

-He is now a Durham Regional Police Acting Staff Sergeant.
+He is now a Durham Regional Police Staff Sergeant.